wegotpop/principles-and-practices/practices/learning-about-the-platform.md

 The POPSSS platform is a vast and complex application with many moving parts, and lots of people working in the same repository.

-It can be quite daunting for someone who is unfamiliar with the code base, so here are a few helpful hints/tips for helping yourself when it comes to familiarising yourself, and learning about the platform.
+It can be quite daunting for someone who is unfamiliar with the code base, so here are a few helpful hints and tips for helping yourself when it comes to learning about the platform.

 ### Code reviews